broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 2020-11-03 (Date of Last Commit)

-* Updated the docker for FastqProcessing task to version v0.3.12
+* Updated the docker for FastqProcessing task to version v0.3.12.
+This version of FastqProcessing solves 32 bit unsigned integer overflow error for large files and also disables checking of EOF magic string in BGZF files to accomodate large fastq.gz files.

 # 4.1.5